 Ship Structural Reliability

-The Ship Structural Reliability program is focused on the development of reliability-based knowledge and tools to improve performance and affordability of naval ship hull structures from cradle to grave.
+The Ship Structural Reliability program focuses on the development of reliability-based knowledge and tools to improve performance, affordability, resilience, and sustainability of manned and unmanned sea platform hulls throughout their lifecycle.
 Work in this research area supports the Navy’s interest in advanced sea platform survivability science and technology, and naval engineering.

 Research Concentration Areas

-- Provide effective and novel ship structural repair strategies at greatly reduced time and cost
+- Provide novel ship structural design strategies to provide hull fabrication, operation, and repair at greatly reduced time and cost for manned and unmanned platforms

 Research Challenges and Opportunities

-- Advance structural capability and degradation models/data to enable reliability-based design/analysis regardless of material choice (e.g., aluminum, fiber reinforced plastic, steel)
+- Advance structural capability and degradation models/data across hull systems to enable reliability-based design/analysis regardless of material choice (e.g., aluminum, fiber reinforced plastic, steel) or joining method (e.g. weld, adhesive bond)

-- Evolve structural longevity methodologies to support life-cycle management, and service life prediction and assurance
+- Evolve structural longevity methodologies to support life-cycle management, service life prediction and assurance, and real-time operational decision-making

 Program Contact Information